zachhhhh/WhisperLiveKit/README.md

    whisper-timestamped
    faster-whisper (faster backend on NVIDIA GPU) mlx-whisper (faster backend on Apple Silicon)

-   and torch if you want to use VAC (Voice Activity Controller)
    ```
 - Optionnal dependencies

     ```
-    # If you want to use VAC (Voice Activity Controller)
+    # If you want to use VAC (Voice Activity Controller).
+Useful for preventing hallucinations
     torch

     # If you choose sentences as buffer trimming strategy